Safe Medical Waste Treatment for Africa

 Mobile Autoclave Vehicle

-A fully equipped truck-mounted sterilization unit — inspired by proven systems from manufacturers like LiYing and Vertisa — that travels directly to healthcare facilities and treats waste on-site.
+A fully equipped truck-mounted sterilization unit — inspired by proven systems from manufacturers — that travels directly to healthcare facilities and treats waste on-site.

 Image © Lyintec